 For Your Eyes Only (1981) Director: John Glen

 For Your Eyes Only has often earned itself a reputation as one of the less goofy Roger Moore Bond films, but that isn’t really saying much.
-After the science fiction, and at times cartoonish style of Moonraker, the director and producers wanted to bring the next James Bond film back down to earth.
+After the science fiction-themed and at times cartoonishly produced Moonraker, the director and producers wanted to bring the next James Bond film back down to earth.
 It is the twelfth James Bond film, and the fifth starring Roger Moore.

 The film begins with an unusual prologue.
-James Bond visits the gravesite of his one-time wife, Tracy Bond (from On Her Majesty’s Secret Service), and when he departs, he enters a helicopter that is quickly, remotely hijacked by an unnamed villain on the ground whom we are strongly led to believe is Blofeld (he is in a wheelchair, with a white cat, and a bald head in a grey suit).
+James Bond visits the gravesite of his one-time wife, Tracy Bond (from On Her Majesty’s Secret Service), and when he departs, he enters a helicopter that is quickly and remotely hijacked by an unnamed villain on the ground whom we are strongly led to believe is Blofeld (he is in a wheelchair, with a white cat, and a bald head in a grey suit).
 However, the studio executives were unable to acquire the rights to Blofeld.
-Nevertheless, Bond somehow regains control of the helicopter, and he flies it down to attach it to the Blofeld-esque character and Bond drops him down a massive chimney which apparently kills him (both literally and symbolically for the studio).
+Nevertheless, Bond somehow regains control of the helicopter, and he flies it, attaching it to the Blofeld-esque character and Bond drops him down a massive chimney which apparently kills him (both literally and symbolically for the studio).